-The Career Preparatory High School is an alternative high school that focuses on the social, emotional, prevocational and academic needs of students.
-Educational programs are in accordance with the New York State Department of Education standards.
-Students are referred to Career Prep from all 56 school districts in Nassau County.
-They come to Career Prep with a variety of behavioral difficulties accompanied by learning disabilities.
-The school is set up with a high staff-to-student ratio in order to address the individual needs of each student in a self-contained classroom.
-Students and staff interact in a family-style atmosphere that is both nurturing and supervisory.
-All students and staff participate in breakfast and lunch socialization groups daily, in order to foster trust and interpersonal communication skills
+The Career Preparatory High School is an alternative high school that focuses on the social, emotional, prevocational and academic needs of students who come to Career Prep with a variety of behavioral difficulties accompanied by learning disabilities.
+There is a high staff-to-student ratio to better address the individual needs of each student in self-contained classroom settings (9:1:2 or 6:1:2).

 The instructional program is aligned to the New York State Common Core Learning Standards and addresses students' cognitive levels and learning styles.
 All students are given the opportunity to earn a New York State Regents diploma or other state approved high school diploma.
 Students also have the opportunity of earning college credits through a partnership with Farmingdale State College SUNY.
 Instructional and work-based learning opportunities required for the Career Development and Occupational Studies (CDOS) Commencement Credential are also provided.
 A select group of students are also afforded the opportunity to participate a character education and life skills curriculum using horses to facilitate growth and learning.